Techassi/hfu-imgcomp/assign1/README.md

 ## Getting started

 To install all required dependencies consult [this](../README.md#setup) section.
-The dependencies for this assignment
+The core dependencies for this assignment are:
-are:

 - OpenCV: `opencv-python`.
 A wrapper package for OpenCV python bindings.
 OpenCV is a library of programming functions mainly aimed at real-time computer vision. ([PyPI](https://pypi.org/project/opencv-python/))